-Images #24 and 25 present two unique views of the Moon obtained by the spacecraft Clementine.
+Images #24 and 25 present two unique views of the Moon obtained by the space-craft Clementine.
 Using special sensors, Clementine could make maps of the surface composition of the Moon.
-In Image #24 is a map of the amount of iron on the surface of the Moon (redder colors mean more iron than bluer colors).
+Image #24 is a map of the amount of iron on the surface of the Moon ("hotter" colors mean more iron than cooler colors).
 Image #25 is the same type of map, but for titanium.

-Question #11: Compare the distribution of iron and titanium to the surface features of the Moon (using images #1, #2 or #6, or the topographical map in image #23).
+10. Compare the distribution of iron and titanium to the surface features of the Moon (using images #1, #2 or #6, or the topographical map in image #23).
 Where are the highest concentrations of iron and titanium found?
-(4 points)
+(5 points)

-Question #12: If the heavy elements like iron and titanium sank towards the center of the Moon soon after it formed, what does the presence of large amounts of iron and titanium in the maria suggest?
+11. If the heavy elements like iron and titanium sank towards the center of the Moon soon after it formed, what does the presence of large amounts of iron and titanium in the maria suggest?
 [Hint: do you remember how maria are formed?]
 (5 points)